pyANSH/trf-mama/README.md

 2. Extract the zip file or navigate to the project directory in your terminal.

-3. Open a terminal or command prompt.
+3. Open a terminal or command prompt. test

 4. Install the project dependencies by running the following command: